+[Seems like we need one more paragraph here in background.
+Probably something related to use of the HER to help facilitate clinical decision support, alluding to eFI work?]

 Approach

-Research Environment, Resources, and Dissemination

-This study will leverage existing open-source tools for development and dissemination of statistical software.
-For development, we will use R, the leading programming language for academic research in data science.
-To seamlessly transfer data between R and C++, we will leverage Rcpp and RcppArmadillo.
-For dissemination, we will develop a new R package, aorsf, and publish this package on the Comprehensive R Archive Network, as Dr. Jaeger has previously done for three R packages he maintains.
-Publication on this open-source platform will allow any R user with internet connection access to the software.
-Dr. Jaeger and Dr. Pajewski will manage the development of aorsf using git, the industry-standard platform for collaborative code development.
-As with previous R packages developed by Dr. Jaeger, source code will be disseminated through GitHub under the MIT license.
-Resources for package users, including documentation and hands-on examples using ORSF, will be hosted via GitHub Pages as Dr. Jaeger has done for previous software dissemination.17

 Research Relevant to the Planned Proposal

-In 2019, Dr. Jaeger the oblique random survival forest (ORSF).4 ORSF forms prediction rules for censored time-to-event outcomes, a ubiquitous and critical data structure in medical research. <ADD paragraph on how oblique splitting works and include figure from seminar?> ORSF has obtained improved or similar predictive performance versus state-of-the-art algorithms, including random survival forests,9 regularized regression (i.e., ridge regression and the LASSO),7,8 and xgboost.10 We recently applied ORSF in the context of risk stratification for incident heart failure (HF), a form of cardiovascular disease (CVD) with growing burden in the United States.11 In this work, recently published in Circulation,12 we applied ORSF to develop race-specific risk prediction models for black and white adults using data from several epidemiological cohorts.
+In 2019, Dr. Jaeger developed the oblique random survival forest (ORSF).4 ORSF forms prediction rules for censored time-to-event outcomes, a ubiquitous and critical data structure in medical research. <ADD paragraph on how oblique splitting works and include figure from seminar?> ORSF has obtained improved or similar predictive performance versus state-of-the-art algorithms, including random survival forests,9 regularized regression (i.e., ridge regression and the LASSO),7,8 and xgboost.10 We recently applied ORSF in the context of risk stratification for incident heart failure (HF), a form of cardiovascular disease (CVD) with growing burden in the United States.11 In this work, recently published in Circulation,12 we applied ORSF to develop race-specific risk prediction models for black and white adults using data from several epidemiological cohorts.
 In external validation, ORSF obtained adequate calibration and better discrimination (i.e., less false positive and less false negative cases) compared to all competing ML algorithms and compared to previously published HF risk prediction equations.
 ORSF also highlighted different drivers of risk for HF in black and white adults (Figure 1).
 While natriuretic peptide levels were the strongest predictor in both races, HF risk was largely driven by prevalent CVD and traditional CVD risk factors (hypertension, cholesterol, etc.) for white adults, with diabetes/glycemia and socio-economic factors being more relevant for black adults.
 However, the models developed in this analysis are limited in their scope of application as several predictors are not widely available in clinical practice (e.g., high-sensitivity cardiac troponin, details concerning social determinants of health).

 Overview of Study Design